-Everyone knows that marketing is all about satisfying needs: whether natural requirements or engineered desires.
-Creative work and content output are the two most effective routes for satisfying those needs, so it can be tempting to rush into creative and content strategies to generate as much of both as possible.
+Marketing and communications are all about satisfying needs: from natural requirements to engineered desires.
+Creative work and content output are two of our most effective routes for satisfying those needs, so it can be tempting to rush into creative and content strategies to generate as much of both as possible.
 However, just because you can satisfy a need doesn’t necessarily mean that doing so will deliver commercial benefits.
-It all depends on how your specific audience react to creative and content.
+It all depends on how your specific audience are likely to react to creative versus content.

 All ‘good’ creative work is ‘good’ content and vice versa.
 However, primarily content-led strategies and creative-led strategies provide solutions to very different types of needs.
 Finding the right balance between the two is a key to engaging your market with commercially efficient communications.

-To find that optimal balance, it is best to first consider the kind of product or service you are selling.
-Generally speaking, content creation strategies are ideal for driving considered purchases whereas more creative brand strategies are better suited to low involvement products.
+To find that optimal balance, you need to define the kind of product or service you are selling – or more accurately the kind of buying decision your customer will be going through.
+Generally speaking, content creation strategies are ideal for driving ‘considered purchases’ whereas more creative brand strategies are better suited to ‘low involvement’ products.

 High Involvement Products & Considered Purchases

 These products tend to carry high premiums that can vary widely relative to the perceived added-value in product features and branding.
-This just adds another layer of confusion for the consumer.
+This adds another layer of confusion for the consumer as they try to compare competing products to weigh up their value-for-money, increasing the level of ‘involvement’ even further.

 Are you a well-spring of advice?
 If so, put your efforts into creating video tutorials, e-seminars and educational articles.
 Are you good at explaining technical jargon in terms your customers understand?
 If so, write articles to make relevant information more accessible to them.
 Does your brand have desirable affiliations or social connotations?
 If so, talk about them and create ‘tangible’ ties through high quality link-building and tactical brand placement.

-Regularly publishing content allows you to dominate certain niche keywords in search engines.
+Regularly publishing content allows you to dominate certain niche keywords in search engines, which is a big signal of trust for most consumers.
 Content can also be used to stimulate valuable social media opportunities, allowing you to take part in relevant discussions with consumer segments, ranging from feedback and research to upsells and after-sales.

-If you consistently take this approach, you won’t have to rely solely on brand recall when consumers are ready to buy.
-As the consumer scrupulously compares you to your competitors, it will become clear that your brand is competitively geared towards the specific needs of specific market segments.
+If you take this approach, as the consumer scrupulously compares you to your competitors it will become clear that your brand is competitively geared towards their specific needs.
 That will be the clincher for a high involvement purchase.

 Low Involvement Products & Convenience Purchases